Diego-Pino/XML-Database-League/README.md

 # XML Database League

-I Will Like to Created a Database with Extensible Markup Language (XML) And Extensible Stylesheet Language (XSL).
+I will Like to Created a Database with Extensible Markup Language (XML) And Extensible Stylesheet Language (XSL).

 The purpose is to develop a SimpleCode Database League to can display in a simple form to generate a League, Football Clubs / Leagues and Tournaments Information Like: Teams, Logos, Players